Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Christiansborg Palace

-Christiansborg Palace, situated on the islet of Slotsholmen in central Copenhagen, dates back over 800 years, with the current structure being the latest in a series of palaces constructed on the same site since the 12th century.
-The palace has been rebuilt multiple times after two large fires destroyed the first and second renditions of the building.
+Another day means another palace to explore—Christiansborg Palace (official site), situated on the islet of Slotsholmen in central Copenhagen, is my favorite castle and the most informative on Danish history.
+Dating back over 800 years, the current structure is the latest in a series constructed on the same site since the 12th century.
+The palace has been rebuilt multiple times after two large fires destroyed the first and second renditions.
+Access to the full range of sites across the complex requires a combination castle ticket for 215 DKK, or is free with the Copenhagen Card.

 Garden of the Royal Library